ABSanthosh/SWENG-881--Course-Project/ProgressReport1.md

 #### CsvReader

 **Selected Functions/Features for Input Domain Modeling**
-For the `CsvReader` component, my teammate selected the `ofCsvRecord(Path file)` method for testing with input domain modeling.
+For the `CsvReader` component, the team selected the `ofCsvRecord(Path file)` method for testing with input domain modeling.
 This method is a high-level entry point for reading CSV files, leveraging the `CsvReaderBuilder` and `CsvParser` to process file input into `CsvRecord` objects.
 It’s a suitable choice as it encapsulates the full reading process and allows testing of file-based input handling.

 **List of Input Variables**